solana-labs/solana/docs/src/proposals/unified-scheduler.md

 So, the game can be simplified to blindly try to saturate the blocktime with highest-paying (= premium/time) available transactions for any given moment.
-Concretelys, that saturation is defined to fill the 400ms of slot time as long as others can replay likewise. (note: That means this proposal is against bankless leader proposal)
+Concretely, that saturation is defined to fill the 400ms of slot time as long as others can replay likewise. (note: That means this proposal is against bankless leader proposal)